top of page

 Rectory Office Hours: We are happy to welcome you and assist you with any parish needs.
 Lisa Mosko is in the Parish Office from 11:30 am–2:30 pm on Mondays, Wednesdays, and Fridays.
 Father Miron is available at other days and times by scheduled appointment.

-Office: 330-372-1875
+Rectory Office:

 Spiritual Direction: Father Miron is available to all who desire Spiritual Direction and is easily accessible.
-For an appointment time call the office or send Father a message.
+For an appointment time call the office or send Father a personal message.

-Father Miron: Contact
+Father Miron:

 Parish Membership: Whether you are new to the area or simply seeking a deeper home in the Church, you are welcome at Saints Peter and Paul Parish.
 If you feel the Lord calling you to join our parish family, we invite you to register through the Pastor.
 Those who register are recognized as members of the parish; they receive contribution envelopes and share in the stewardship of time, treasure, and talent that supports the mission and ministries of Saints Peter and Paul Parish.
 We encourage our parish family to participate faithfully in the Divine Liturgy and in the life of the parish community.
 Please contact the Parish Office with any change of address and kindly let us know if you will be moving away, so we may remain connected.